COMPARE FERRARI RENTAL COSTS BEFORE YOU CHOOSE A MODEL.

 By James Hernandez, Monarc.vip Fleet Manager

 Renting a Ferrari in Miami isn't just about picking the red one.
 You have a choice between two very different driving experiences: the Mid-Engine Supercars (F8, 488) and the Front-Engine Grand Tourers (Roma, Portofino).
-The full Ferrari rental collection is the best starting point if you want to compare dates before choosing a model.
+The full Ferrari rental collection can help you compare dates before choosing a model.

 Most rental sites won't tell you the difference.
 I manage this fleet every day, so here is the honest breakdown of which car actually fits your trip.

-💡 Enthusiast Tip: Ferrari vs. McLaren The Ferrari F8 is aggressive and loud, it wants to be seen.
-But if you want a car that is more "surgical" and tech-focused with butterfly doors that swing up, you might prefer the British engineering of McLaren.
-Compare the F8 against the McLaren 720S Rental to see which driving style fits your trip better.
+Enthusiast tip: Ferrari vs. McLaren.
+The Ferrari F8 is expressive, loud, and built around open-top Italian drama.
+If you want a sharper technical feel with butterfly doors that swing up, compare the F8 against the McLaren 720S rental to see which driving style fits your trip better.

 The "Adrenaline" Choice: Ferrari F8 Spyder / Spider